Rem Koolhaas’s Kit of Parts Exposed in a 15-Volume Work

 Exhibition images courtesy Francesco Galli/La Biennale di Venezia

 “An exhibition is not a book and a book is not an exhibition,” reads a nugget from the Fundamentals catalog, the blueprint for Rem Koolhaas’s Venice Architecture Biennale.
-The disclaimer, the sort one has come to expect from any Koolhaasian enterprise, is actually intended for Elements (Marsilio, 2014), a 2,336-page block of texts that anchors the exhibition of the same name.
-Prepared by OMA’s research outfit, AMO, in collaboration with a multiyear studio from the Harvard Graduate School of Design and a team of collaborators, Elements is a technophilic treatise on the state of architectural thinking in the twenty-first century.
+The disclaimer, the sort one has come to expect from any Koolhaasian enterprise, is actually intended for Elements (Marsilio, 2014), a 2,336-page block of texts that anchors the sub-exhibition of the same name (Elements being the yolk to Fundamentals’ flabbier albumen).
+Prepared by OMA’s research outfit, AMO, in collaboration with a multiyear studio from the Harvard Graduate School of Design and a team of collaborators, it is a technophilic treatise on the state of architectural thinking in the twenty-first century.

 Delirious New York, however, appeared at the crest of a tidal change in architectural thinking and culture.
 At Venice, some 40 years later, Koolhaas’s provocations can be construed as conservative, and his argument banal.
 Indeed, the “back to basics” proposition contains whiffs of a reactionary, even desperate pragmatism.
 Today’s architecture, Koolhaas defiantly reported to biennale attendees in June, “is not in particularly good health.”
 All the more reason, then, to “sever all connections” to the diseased host and start again from new principles.
 The posturing was preposterous, and the logic, a dead end.
 As a rueful Peter Eisenman warned, Koolhaas’s glorified kit of parts leads to the end of mythology, “the end of everything, the end of architecture.”
 French architect and blathering heretic Francois Roche fanned the critical flames, demanding, “who gave Rem the authority to take part in the burning of the discipline?”